How much does it cost to butcher a cow? Buying a cow is easy as long as you know these terms.

-The benefits: You’ll have your freezer stocked with an animal that grazed in lush, green pastures and gained weight naturally on grass.
+You’ll have your freezer stocked with an animal that grazed in lush, green pastures and gained weight naturally on grass.
 Compare that to the cattle who was prematurely separated from his mother, lived in cattle-lined stock pens, fed corn, protein supplements and growth hormones, sold at the auction and slaughtered at a young age.

 Now that you know why you want to buy a happy cow, let’s discover how to do it.
 By the way, a distinction you should be aware of: although I’ve been referring to cows (female), you’ll likely be buying a steer (male).

 We’re part of a local homeschool Yahoo! group of over 400 families.
 We’ve purchased lamb and beef several times from a few local families this way, as members will post when they have an animal for sale, or when they know of others who do.

 Ask a rancher friend to raise it for you

 When our friends with a large piece of ranch property were thinking of adding farm animals, we went in on it and they raised two hogs, one for them and one for us.
 Our kids got to feed the hog acorns.